salviati/gomics/README.md

 Arch Linux users can alternatively install the AUR package `gomics-git`.

 ## Shortcuts
-* Up/down or page up/down or mouse wheel up/down: previous/next page.
+* Up/down or page up/down or right/left mouse button: previous/next page.
 * Ctrl + up/down: previous/next archive.
 * Left/right: skip backward/forward (# of pages is configurable).
 * Ctrl + left/right: previous/next scene (useful for CG archives).
-* Scroll image: shift + direction keys (not implemented at the moment).
+* Scroll image: mouse wheel or shift + direction keys.

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.